Durgasravanipenumaka/LINUX/Threads.md

 }
 ```

-## 48.Write a C program to create a thread that searches for a given number in an array?
+## 47.Implement a C program to create a thread that sorts an array of integers?
 ```c
 #include<stdio.h>
 #include<pthread.h>